Gary Mackay-Steven

-Gary Sean Mackay-Steven (born 31 August 1990) is a Scottish professional footballer who plays as a winger for Scottish Premiership club Heart of Midlothian.
+Gary Sean Mackay-Steven (born 31 August 1990) is a Scottish professional footballer who plays as a winger for Ross County.

 Having not made the first team at English clubs Liverpool and Fulham, he began his professional career with Airdrie United in January 2011, spending half a season there before moving to top-flight team Dundee United.
 He remained with Dundee United until February 2015, when he was signed by Celtic for £250,000.
-He joined Aberdeen in 2017, and joined New York City FC when his contract expired in July 2019.
+He joined Aberdeen in 2017, and later moved to New York City FC when his contract expired in July 2019.
+Mackay-Steven returned to Scottish football in 2021 with Heart of Midlothian.

 Mackay-Steven has made two full international appearances for Scotland.

 Club career

 Early career

 Born in Thurso, Caithness, Mackay-Steven began his youth career with Ross County before moving to English Premier League side Liverpool in 2007.
 After spending two years in the reserve and youth sides, Mackay-Steven was released after an injury-plagued season.
 He trained with Fulham before eventually returning to Scotland.